capricorncd/prop-styles/libs/core/README.md

 value|`any`|yes|- The value to transform (from props[propName]) strValue|`string`|no|- Optional override for the output value string

-- @returns Object with key and transformed value, or null if value should be skipped
+- @returns `PropMappingHandlerReturn` Object with key and transformed value, or null if value should be skipped

 ## Types